rdzman/test/CONTRIBUTING.md

     - Include a few lines of code or attach a script file that reproduces the bug.
     - Describe the result you got and what you expected.
-    - Select 'bug' under Labels .
+    - Select "bug" under "Labels".

 _**Note:** Bugs or issues related to one of the sub-projects, [MIPS][1], [MOST][2] or [MP-Test][3] should be submitted to the issue tracker for